 Aitken’s memory, however, proved a major problem for him throughout his life.
 As a young man, in 1915, he had enlisted in the New Zealand Expeditionary Force and served in Gallipoli, Egypt, and France, being wounded at the battle of the Somme.
 His war experiences were to haunt him for the rest of his life.

-For most people memories fade in time, which is particularly fortunate for the unpleasant things that happen.
-However, for Aitken memories did not fade and his horrific memories of the battle of the Somme lived with him as real as the day he lived them.
-Near the end of his life he wrote a book, Gallipoli to the Somme, to try and put the memories of the Somme behind him.
+For most people, memories fade in time, which is particularly fortunate for the unpleasant things that have happened.
+However, for Aitken, memories did not fade, and his horrific memories of the battle of the Somme lived with him as real as the day he lived them.
+Near the end of his life, he wrote a book, Gallipoli to the Somme, trying to put the memories of the Somme behind him.
 This may not have had the desired effect, since his memories contributed, or perhaps were the entire cause, of the recurrent ill health he suffered.
 The illness eventually led to his death.